simeononsecurity/simeononsecurity.ch/content/articles/unleash-potential-azure-students-free-software/index.en.md

 Whether you want to *learn how to manage servers*, *set up a development environment*, or simply get familiar with Windows operating systems, these *free licenses* give you the perfect opportunity to do so.

-## **Empowering Development with Visual Studio**
+## **helping Development with Visual Studio**

 **Visual Studio** is a *powerful integrated development environment (IDE)* that developers around the world rely on.
-With **Azure for Students**, you can access a *free license* for Visual Studio, enabling you to *build a wide range of applications* for various platforms, including web, mobile, and desktop.
+With **Azure for Students**, you can access a *free license* for Visual Studio, enabling you to *build many applications* for various platforms, including web, mobile, and desktop.

 Visual Studio provides a *rich set of tools*, *debugging capabilities*, and a *user-friendly interface*, making it an excellent choice for both beginners and experienced developers.
-Whether you are *working on a personal project*, *contributing to open-source software*, or preparing for *coding challenges*, having access to Visual Studio can *significantly enhance your development experience*.
+Whether you're *working on a personal project*, *contributing to open-source software*, or preparing for *coding challenges*, having access to Visual Studio can *significantly enhance your development experience*.

 ## **Getting Started with Azure for Students**